doetlingerlukas/rpi-serverless/README.md

 ./hack/install.sh
 ```

-The default user for OpenFaas is `admin`.
+The default user for OpenFaaS is `admin`.
 The password con be obtained using `sudo cat /var/lib/faasd/secrets/basic-auth-password`.

+OpenFaaS uses `containerd`.
+Make sure that there is no installation of Docker on the device.
+If you run into any problems, check if the system is up to date.
+Verify that `runc` is installed, as the `faasd` service won't run without it.

 ## Prerequisites

 - up-to-date installation of Docker

-## OpenFaas
+## OpenFaaS

 Install `faas-cli` to connect to the Raspberry Pi.